abstractsins/cesarCipherBrute/README.md

 ## for basic brute force plaintext solutions of a cesar cipher with unknown key

-the ciphertext is passed through the command line as an argument: `node decode.js "example cipher"`
+the ciphertext is passed through the command line as an argument: `node decode.js "example cipher to decode"`

 ## Includes encoding

-`node encode.js "example cipher" {shift}`
+`node encode.js "example text to encode" #shift`